hannesdelbeke/brain/external shades.md

 ---
 aliases:
 - passive shades
 - solar shades
 - external blinds
+sentiment:
+- 5
+sentiment-hash: 8455507a
+sentiment-label:
+- factual
+tags:
+- technical
+- home
 ---

 external blinds are more effective than [[internal shades]]. they prevent heat from entering the building, and prevent the glass from warming up.